JVital2013/vitality-goes/README.md

 * **FontAwesome Free** ([https://fontawesome.com](https://fontawesome.com/)): made available under the Creative Commons License
 * **LightGallery** ([https://www.lightgalleryjs.com](https://www.lightgalleryjs.com/)): made available under the GPLv3 License
 * **OpenSans** ([https://fonts.google.com/specimen/Open+Sans](https://fonts.google.com/specimen/Open+Sans)): made available under the Apache License

-An additional thank you to my parents, who changed my diaper for the first 2 years of my life.
-I'm now a father of two, so I realize how instrumental diaper changes were in me being able to create Vitality GOES (although a few events might have happened between...)

 ## Additional Resources
 Here are a few tools that may help you with picking up the HRIT/EMWIN Feed